STEM Marin

 We’re excited you’re interested in STEM Marin!

 Students interested in joining the Engineering, Biotechnology or Art in Science (STEAM) Pathway at San Marin High School must complete the STEM Program application to be considered.
-Applications will open November 1, 2025 and will close in early January 2026.
+Applications will open November 1, 2025 and will close January 9, 2026.
+Decisions will be emailed out to students after 4pm on Friday, February 6, 2026.

 If San Marin is your neighborhood school and you plan to participate in the Comprehensive (General Ed) Science pathway, no application is needed.